danielbodnar/awesome-stars/README.md

 ## hacking-tool

+- [noob-hackers/m-wiz](https://github.com/noob-hackers/m-wiz) - Install Metasploit And Repair Metasploit In Termux With Easy Steps
+- [hhhrrrttt222111/Ethical-Hacking-Tools](https://github.com/hhhrrrttt222111/Ethical-Hacking-Tools) - Complete Listing and Usage of Tools used for Ethical Hacking
 - [Viralmaniar/Powershell-RAT](https://github.com/Viralmaniar/Powershell-RAT) - Python based backdoor that uses Gmail to exfiltrate data through attachment.
 This RAT will help during red team engagements to backdoor any Windows machines.
 It tracks the user activity using screen c
 - [t3l3machus/Villain](https://github.com/t3l3machus/Villain) - Villain is a C2 framework that can handle multiple TCP socket & HoaxShell-based reverse shells, enhance their functionality with additional features (commands, utilities etc) and share them among conn
 - [SpiderLabs/HostHunter](https://github.com/SpiderLabs/HostHunter) - HostHunter a recon tool for discovering hostnames using OSINT techniques.